ufal/UMR/doc/relations-attributes.md

 `:ARG6` – Argument role of an event.
 Meaning depends on the particular predicate frame in the dictionary.

 `:aspect` – Attribute used with every event.
 Set of predefined values.
+See [Part 3-3-1](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-3-3-1-Aspect) of the UMR guidelines.

 `:beneficiary` – Introduced in AMR as a non-core role in Part II.
 [Concepts and relations](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#part-ii--concepts-and-relations) exemplified in  *The soldier hummed a tune for the girl as **he** walked with her to town.* (probably error - the annotation suggests different sentence structure: *The soldier hummed a tune for the girl as she walked with **him** to town.*)
 The relation is also listed in the UMR [Reification section](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#reification) there where mapped onto the `benefit-01' predicate (as in *the 5k run is **for kids*** ).
 (ML added)

 `:calendar` – This relation is mentioned in 3-2-2-1, it is used within `date-entity` concepts (see below).
 Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (added by ML)

 `:cause` – Introduced in 3-2-1-1 (not listed among AMR / UMR relations).
 See also `:reason`. ??
 TWO SAME NAMES FOR THE SAME CONCEPT (but should be translated as cause-01, so :cause is just a shortcut.)